B1nus/numple/README.md

 # numple
-A simple programming language made for doing math with numbers.
+A simple programming language for doing math with numbers.

 # Syntax
 The syntax is similar to mathematics: